 pop, or a frozen, no-sugar-added fudge pop, or one of our new Jumpstarts Carb Control Phase 1 snack bars.
 On Phase 2, enjoy fresh fruit, an

 ounce of dark chocolate, or a South Beach Diet 100-calorie Snack Bar or Good

 Swap Buttered Popcorn for Better Toppings

-it up further with a sprinkling of with black pepper and a little freshly
+sprinkling of black pepper and a little freshly grated Parmesan cheese.

 Swap a Classic Meat Pizza with a Veggie or Lean Meat Version